-- 1. Close all the drains: tanks, lo-point drains, and have by-pass closed to water heater. - 2.
-With the coach completely drained, open V1 valve and insert siphon hose into container with sanitation solution.
+- Close all the drains: tanks, lo-point drains, and have by-pass closed to water heater. - With the coach completely drained, with V2 valve closed, open V1 valve and insert siphon hose into container with sanitation solution.
 Valves and hose are located by water pump in side compartment or in a cabinet.
-Be sure V2 valve is also closed.
 Start the pump to draw liquid into the system until liquid comes through the faucets.
 Close faucets and pump will shut off.
 Lines are now full.

-3. Should you desire to sanitize the tank, pour sanitation solution into the gravity water fill, which will drain into the fresh water tank.
+Should you desire to sanitize the tank also, pour sanitation solution into the gravity water fill, which will drain into the fresh water tank.